Wizards in Middle-earth: Servants of the Valar

 As the Istari were Maiar, each one served a Vala in some way.
 Saruman was the servant and helper of Aulë, and so learned much in the art of craftsmanship, mechanics, and metal-working, as was seen in the later Third Age.
 Gandalf was the servant of Manwë or Varda, but was a lover of the Gardens of Lórien, and so knew much of the hopes and dreams of Men and Elves.
 Radagast, servant of Yavanna, loved the things of nature, both animals and plants.
-As each of these Istari learned from their Vala, so they acted in Middle-earth.
+As each of these Istar learned from their Vala, so they acted in Middle-earth.

 Gandalf

 Gandalf the Grey is a protagonist in The Hobbit, where he assists Bilbo Baggins on his quest, and in The Lord of the Rings, where he is the leader of the Company of the Ring.
 Tolkien took the name "Gandalf" from the Old Norse "Catalogue of Dwarves" (Dvergatal) in the Völuspá; its meaning in that language is "staff-elf".
 Originally called Olórin, he was the wisest of the Maiar and lived in Lórien until the Third Age, when Manwë tasked him to join the Istari and go to Middle-earth to protect its free peoples.
-He did not want to go as he feared Sauron, but Manwë persuaded him.
+He did not want to go as he feared Sauron, but Manwë persuaded him, telling him that his fear of Sauron was why he was a good fit for it.

 As a Wizard and the bearer of a Ring of Power, Gandalf has great power, but works mostly by encouraging and persuading.
 He sets out as Gandalf the Grey, possessing great knowledge, and travelling continually, always focused on his mission to counter Sauron.
 He is associated with fire, his ring being Narya, the Ring of Fire, and he both delights in fireworks to entertain the hobbits of the Shire, and in great need uses fire as a weapon.
 As one of the Maiar he is an immortal spirit, but being in a physical body on Middle-earth, he can be killed in battle, as he is by the Balrog from Moria.
 He is sent back to Middle-earth to complete his mission, now as Gandalf the White and leader of the Istari.